 Until then, I had never attempted to capture the outcomes of a Café.

-And so we continued the Café, but the manager stood outside the Café circle and wrote the issues that surfaced on a flipchart.
+And so we continued in the Café, but the manager stood outside the Café circle and wrote the issues that surfaced on a flipchart.

 I had not realized that there were three different departments in the room, and this was the first time they had ever talked to each other.